 sync; echo 1 > /proc/sys/vm/drop_caches

-Step 2.
-To set cron job to clear cache memory at specific intervals in Linux:
+How to set a cron job to clear cache memory in Linux?

-- Access server through shell as a root or sudo user.
+- Access the desired server through shell as a root or sudo user.

-- Create a shell script say "clearcache.sh" under root partition and enter following contents
+- Create a shell script say "clearcache.sh" under root (/root) partition with following commands

 #!/bin/sh sync; echo 3 > /proc/sys/vm/drop_caches